-In respect of the 2018 Financial Year End, long-term compensation was comprised of Option awards and RSU awards.
+In respect of the 2019 Financial Year End, long-term compensation was comprised of Option awards and RSU awards.
 The Compensation Committee considers that the granting and vesting policies provide sufficient incentives to motivate NEOs in the long term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the Shareholders.
-Based on past practice, Option grants generally vest in three equal tranches over a five-year term.
-The Compensation Committee considers that these characteristics provide sufficient incentives to motivate the NEOs in the long term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the Shareholders.
+Based on past practice, Option grants generally vest in three equal tranches and have a five-year term.
+The Compensation Committee considers that these characteristics provide sufficient incentives to motivate the NEOs in the long term to increase the overall value of the NEOs in the long term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the Shareholders.